sunpy/ndcube/docs/data_classes.rst

 `~ndcube.NDCube.dimensions` returns an `~astropy.units.Quantity` of pixel units giving the length of each dimension in the `~ndcube.NDCube` while `~ndcube.NDCube.array_axis_physical_types` returns tuples of strings denoting the types of physical properties represented by each array axis.
 The tuples are arranged in array axis order.
 As more than one physical type can be associated with an array axis, the length of each tuple can be greater than 1.
 This is the case for the 1st and 2nd array array axes which are associated with the coupled world axes of helioprojective latitude and longitude.
 The axis names are in accordance with the International Virtual Observatory Alliance (IVOA)
 `UCD1+ controlled vocabulary <http://www.ivoa.net/documents/REC/UCD/UCDlist-20070402.html>`_.

-`~ndcube.NDCube` provides many helpful features, specifically regarding slicing, coordinate transformations and visualization.
-See the :ref:`slicing`, :ref:`visualization` and :ref:`coordinates` sections.
+`~ndcube.NDCube` provides many helpful features, specifically regarding coordinate transformations, slicing and visualization.
+See the :ref:`cube_coordinates`, :ref:`cube_slicing` and :ref:`cube_plotting` sections.

 .. _ndcubesequence: